GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 * API documentation: Use the [integrated-developer-portal.yaml](integrated-developer-portal.yaml) OpenAPI document from this repo:
   * If you ran the deployment script from Cloud Shell:
     * Navigate back to Cloud Shell
-    * Open integrated-developer-portal.yaml & downlod it to your local computer.
+    * Open integrated-developer-portal.yaml & download it to your local computer.
 No need to update file content as it was already updated when running the deployment script.
   * Otherwise, do the following:
     * Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer
     * Open the file and replace "\[APIGEE_HOST\]" with your own Apigee host/domain.